-The Squishing of the Squash is a precursor to the zoo's Howloween celebration, presented by Sterling Bank on Saturday, Oct.
-27, and Sunday, Oct.
-28. Events include a fun scavenger hunt that directs trick-or-treaters to easily accessible activity stations throughout the zoo.
+The Squishing of the Squash is a precursor to the zoo's Howloween celebration on Saturday, Oct.
+26, and Sunday, Oct.
+27. Events include a fun scavenger hunt that directs trick-or-treaters to easily accessible activity stations throughout the zoo.
 Goodie bags filled with candy and prizes await scavenger-hunters at the zoo's exit.

 Throughout the weekend, visitors can watch the zoo's enrichment team provide animals with pumpkins and other holiday-themed treats.
 "After all," Swan noted, "the elephants can't have all the fun."

 The zoo's Asian elephants receive the massive squash at 10:30 a.m.

 There are many ways to celebrate Halloween at the zoo this year: